Take the first step toward success

 There is no one single type of person that Delta Sigma Pi looks for.
 On the contrary, the Fraternity values diversity and welcomes individuality.
 You will find that the brothers of Delta Sigma Pi range in all sorts of backgrounds, interests, and career aspirations.
 However, what strengthens the Fraternity is its unified interest in dedicated students who want to develop further within three areas: professional initiative, community service, and social interaction.
 We look for students who will maintain our professional image, as well as actively promote the goals of our Chapter and the Fraternity.

 Brothers of Delta Sigma Pi are heavily involved in campus activities through participation in student organizations, student government, and employment activities.
 Our brothers have taken leadership positions in all of their endeavors.
 Although Delta Sigma Pi is proud of the accomplishments of its members, it also recognizes the values of mutual help and humility.
 Delta Sigma Pi is involved both on the Rutgers University campus and the surrounding community.
 Brothers engage in both community service and professional activities that benefit the entire campus community.
 Even though Deltasigs are highly motivated individuals, you'll find that brothers are quite down-to-earth and approachable.

 Pledging is a process that develops important professional skills and teaches potential members about the traditions and values of Delta Sigma Pi.
 The program is designed to model the challenges of the corporate workplace.
 As such, the program imparts an invaluable experience to each person.
 All of our brothers can attest to the program's usefulness and practicality in our professional and personal lives.

 Every new member is required to pay Central Office fees, which are subject to change through the National Fraternity.
-Current new member fees are $125.
-Chapter Dues paid by current members are set at a base price of $265, subject to change based on member involvement.
+Current new member fees are $126.
+Chapter dues paid by current members are set at a base price of $265, subject to change based on member involvement.